microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

 ## Overview

-This lab shows how to build custom Docker images of an [**ASP.NET Core**](https://docs.docker.com/engine/examples/dotnetcore/") application, push those images to a private repository in [Azure Container Registry](https://azure.microsoft.com/en-in/services/container-registry/) (ACR).
+This lab outlines the process to build custom Docker images of an [**ASP.NET Core**](https://docs.docker.com/engine/examples/dotnetcore/") application, push those images to a private repository in [Azure Container Registry](https://azure.microsoft.com/en-in/services/container-registry/) (ACR).
 These images will be used to deploy the application to the Docker containers in the **Azure App Service** (Linux) using VSTS.

-Web App for Containers lets you bring your own [Docker](https://www.docker.com/what-docker) formatted container images, easily deploy and run them at scale on Azure.
-Combination of VSTS and Azure integration with Docker will enable you to:
+The Web App for Containers allows creation of custom [Docker](https://www.docker.com/what-docker) container images, easily deploy and run them at scale on Azure.
+Combination of VSTS and Azure integration with Docker will enable the following:

-1. [Build](https://docs.docker.com/engine/reference/commandline/build/) your own custom Docker images using [VSTS Hosted Linux agent](https://docs.microsoft.com/en-us/vsts/build-release/concepts/agents/hosted)
+1. [Build](https://docs.docker.com/engine/reference/commandline/build/) custom Docker images using [VSTS Hosted Linux agent](https://docs.microsoft.com/en-us/vsts/build-release/concepts/agents/hosted)
-1. [Push](https://docs.docker.com/engine/reference/commandline/push/) and store the Docker images in your private repository
+1. [Push](https://docs.docker.com/engine/reference/commandline/push/) and store the Docker images in a private repository
 1. Deploy and [run](https://docs.docker.com/engine/reference/commandline/run/) the images inside the Docker Containers

 The below diagram details the VSTS DevOps workflow with Docker: